 The list below shows the valid built-in values.

 Any other value is treated as a custom diff tool and requires

 that a corresponding difftool.<tool>.cmd variable is defined.

-Set this option to `false` to disable the default heuristics
+Set this option to `true` to enable experimental heuristics

 that shift diff hunk boundaries to make patches easier to read.

 Choose a diff algorithm.
 The variants are as follows: